kickstartDS/gatsby-theme-kickstartDS/README.md

 ### `example`

-This is an example usage of the kickstartds theme.
+This is an example usage of the kickstartDS theme.
 It should look the same as the site of someone who installs and uses this theme from npm.

 - `example/`